Most Startups Don’t Run Out of Money. They Run Out of Nerve.

 Paralysis at the Top: Why Choices Aren’t Neutral

 When executive teams delay hard calls to “keep options open,” they mistake indecision for discipline.
-It’s not risk management—it’s avoidance.
+It’s not risk management.
+It’s avoidance.
 Behind the scenes, this creates a psychological toll: leaders feel active, but the org feels adrift.

 Consider the exec team debating whether to build a new feature, enter a new region, or acquire a competitor.
 All paths look promising.
 None are pursued with full weight.
 They remain suspended in planning decks and Slack threads.
 Months pass.
 Morale dips.
 Velocity stalls.
 Why?
-Because too many good ideas create noise—not signal.
+Because too many good ideas create noise, not signal.

 Choices aren’t neutral.
 Every option you entertain dilutes the focus of the one that matters most.